carlsonsalimm/lab-report-4/index.md

 **Step 6: Setting an SSH Key**

 It becomes troublesome if you need to retype your password everytime you ```ssh``` or ```scp``` so here's a way to skip that part!

 Type in ```ssh-keygen``` to create a public and private key.
 You will store the public key in the remote computer and the private key in your client.

 ![Image](ss 9.png)

 Note: When given the prompt *Enter file in which to save the key (/Users/carls/.ssh/id_rsa.pub):* press enter again to specify the default path and take note of it.
 In this case, the default path is /Users/carls/.ssh/id_rsa.pub.

 Log in to your remote computer and type ```mkdir .ssh``` to store the public key.

-Logout from the remote computer and type in
+Log out from the remote computer and type in
 ```scp /Users/carls/.ssh/id_rsa.pub cs15lfa22me@ieng6.ucsd.edu:~/.ssh/authorized_keys```

 Enter your password and everything is set up!

 **Step 7: Optimizing Remote Running**